MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Abstract

 \section{Abstract}

-Vision-Language-Action (VLA) models aim to control robots for manipulation from visual observations and natural-language instructions.
-However, existing hierarchical and autoregressive paradigms often introduce architectural overhead, suffer from temporal inconsistency and long-horizon error accumulation, and lack a mechanism to capture environment dynamics without extra modules.
-To this end, we present \model, a fully native pre-trained large diffusion VLA model that unifies multi-modal understanding and generation in a single framework.
-Our key idea is a native discrete diffusion formulation that embeds language, images, and continuous robot controls into one discrete token space and trains a single backbone with masked token denoising to jointly generate a future goal observation and an action chunk in parallel.
-Iterative denoising enables global, order-free refinement, improving long-horizon consistency while grounding actions in predicted future visual outcomes without auxiliary world models.
-Experiments across simulation benchmarks and real-world tasks show state-of-the-art performance, achieving 98.0\% average success on LIBERO and 4.78 average length on CALVIN.
+Vision-Language-Action (VLA) models map visual observations and natural-language instructions to robot actions; however, hierarchical and autoregressive paradigms often incur architectural overhead, accumulate long-horizon errors, and require auxiliary modules to capture environment dynamics.
+To this end, we present \model, a fully native, pretrained discrete diffusion VLA that unifies multi-modal understanding and generation.
+Specifically, \model uses a shared discrete token space to jointly denoise a future goal observation and an action chunk, grounding actions in predicted visual outcomes without an auxiliary world model.
+In this way, parallel, order-free refinement improves long-horizon consistency.
+Extensive experiments and comprehensive analyses demonstrate that \model achieves an average success rate of 98.0\% on LIBERO and an average successful sequence length of 4.78 on CALVIN, while performing strongly in real-world settings.
+The project page is available at \url{https://yliu-cs.github.io/MMaDA-VLA}.